Emergency Light Testing

-There are certain regulatory requirements and emergency lighting laws, these must be adhered to in order to ensure your commercial premises are properly protected with emergency escape lighting.
+There are certain regulatory requirements and emergency lighting laws that must be adhered to to ensure your commercial premises are properly protected with emergency escape lighting.
 These are:

-- BS EN 50172 / BS 5266-8 The Emergency escape lighting systems standard specifies the testing requirements for the emergency lighting in different premises
+- BS EN 50172 / BS 5266-8: The Emergency escape lighting systems standard specifies the testing requirements for emergency lighting in different premises

-After we have tested the emergency lighting system in your premises, we will issue you with a Satisfactory Certificate (Pass) or Unsatisfactory Certificate (Fail).
+After testing the emergency lighting system on your premises, we will issue you a Satisfactory Certificate (Pass) or an Unsatisfactory Certificate (Fail).

 Once you have instructed us to rectify the defects, we will attend the site and complete the electrical repairs.
 We will then provide you with certification for the repairs themselves and a new Satisfactory Emergency Lighting Certificate for your legal compliance.

 So, how much does it cost to test emergency lighting?
-Well, prices for our emergency light testing differ depending on the service required.
+Our emergency light testing prices differ depending on the service required.
 However, we try to make emergency lighting inspection London costs as transparent as possible.

 You can find a full breakdown of emergency lighting certificate costs, including monthly and annual prices, via our Emergency Light Testing Prices page, and it’s easy to make a booking.
 All prices include the emergency lighting inspection and test certificate.